How to Interpret Dreams: Unlocking the Secrets of Your Subconscious

 What do the 20 most common dreams mean?

 The most frequently reported dreams include falling, being chased, teeth falling out, flying, being naked in public, failing an exam, and dying.
-Each maps to a common psychological concern: falling and chasing relate to anxiety, teeth often signal control or communication worries, flying signals a desire for freedom, and death typically marks a major life transition rather than literal fear of dying.
+Each maps to a common psychological concern.
+Falling and chasing relate to anxiety.
+Teeth often signal control or communication worries.
+Flying signals a desire for freedom.
+Death typically marks a major life transition rather than literal fear of dying.

 What are common dream symbols and their meanings?